firesidefiction/firesidefiction.github.io/submissions.md

 We welcome previously unpublished (including on Patreon or a blog) work from all writers, and we are especially interested in seeing work from people of color, LGBTQIA+ people, disabled people, members of religious minorities, and people outside the United States.
 We strongly encourage submissions from people of those backgrounds, and all others whom traditional publishing has historically excluded, and we believe that any story you want to tell is a valid story, regardless of whether it centers issues related to being part of a marginalized group.

+## Disability Accessibility
 We use [Submittable](https://firesidefictioncompany.submittable.com/submit/121948/novel-novella-submissions-period) to manage our reading periods, but we understand that this is not universally accessible to disabled people.
 We also know that our submission windows are short and for some people this may also cause an accessibility issue.
-We want to hear from all voices, so if you have an accessibility issue that will make using Submittable or trying to submit during a very limited period a problem, please query us any time by sending an email to [editorial@firesidefiction.com](mailto:editorial@firesidefiction.com) with the subject line: Accessibility Query.
+We want to hear from all voices, so if you are disabled and have an accessibility issue that will make using Submittable or trying to submit during a very limited period a problem, please query us any time by sending an email to [editorial@firesidefiction.com](mailto:editorial@firesidefiction.com) with the subject line: Accessibility Query.
+Accessibility Queries should only contain a request to submit by alternate means, and not be a submission.

 Below you will find our submissions dates and guidelines for:
 - [Short Stories](#short-stories)